African Americans, Diabetes and Amputation Trends

 CHICAGO, Illinois, Dec.
 12, 2016 – African Americans are at higher risk for two diseases – diabetes and peripheral arterial disease (PAD) – that together threaten to cause them more preventable amputations than other populations.

 Statistically, African Americans are twice as likely than non-Hispanic whites to have PAD and one in four older African Americans have diabetes.
 Because it may damage blood vessels, diabetes can make PAD worse.
-In a recent California study,* patients who had both diabetes and PAD had the highest rates of preventable amputations.
+In a California study,* patients who had both diabetes and PAD had the highest rates of preventable amputations.

 Diabetes has other side effects that can increase the risk of amputation.
 It may cause neuropathy, making it hard to feel pain in the feet, and can cause wounds to heal slowly.
 In such cases, an insignificant wound, like an abrasion caused by new shoes, can develop into a serious foot ulcer.
 If not treated and managed by medical professionals, PAD can lead to incurable infections, gangrene and amputation.
 Learn more about managing diabetic foot.

 PAD occurs when layers of plaque start clogging the blood vessels, constricting blood flow.
 Over time, this reduces the amount of oxygen-rich blood in the legs, feet and toes.
 High cholesterol can cause plaque buildup, also known as hardening of the arteries.

 Peripheral arterial disease typically is treated by vascular specialists, who are highly trained in managing diseases of the body’s life-sustaining blood vessels.
 Learn more about PAD.

 Even though African Americans are more at risk for diabetes and PAD, that does not totally explain the high rate of amputations, researchers say.
 But there are some clues.